clicon/clixon-docs/xml.rst

 parsed from or printed to XML or JSON, but is really a generic representation of a tree.

+Such a tree goes thorough three steps:

+1. Syntactic creation.
+This is done either via parsing or via manual API calls.
+2. Bind to YANG.
+Assure that the XML tree complies to a YANG specification.
+3. Semantic validation.
+Ensuring that the XML tree complies to the backend validation rules.

+Steps 2 and 3 are optional.

 Creating XML
 ============